geotrev/spider-ui/README.md

 What sets Spider UI apart from other web component UI libraries?

 - All styles are configurable by consumers through slotted content.
+As few styles as possible are added to an element's shadow root.
 - Accessibility is baked in.

-- No other framework prescriptions except `upgraded-element`, the custom element engine that powers each element.
+Spider UI elements use [`upgraded-element`](https://github.com/geotrev/upgraded-element) as their base class, which is also the only dependency of the library.

 ## Contribute